Linaro/lava/doc/device-capabilities.rst

   hardware support on this device or particular hardware constraints.
   Could also include details of why the device is currently restricted, beyond the short message sometimes added to the transition status change.
-* Change the Priority for any submitted job which reserves an "owned" device.
+* Change the :term:`priority` for any submitted job which reserves an "owned" device.
 Priority can **only** be changed once an owned device has been reserved for the job and before the job starts running or an error will be returned.